matanlurey/shortbow/README.md

 ## Technical Overview

-### References

-* ...

 ### Libraries

 Shortbow is a collection of libraries to facilitate the creation of your next awesome 2D web-based game, written in [Dart](https://dartlang.org), a modern object-oriented programming language.
+Some of the elements of this library are more specific to writing a simple game engine, and others are more related to game mechanics or common patterns needed.

 #### `geometry.dart`